liferay/clay/CONTRIBUTING.md

 > Sets the encoded version via input is optional.
 Just define if necessary.

+When all tests pass, create a release note in the [Github interface](https://github.com/liferay/clay/releases) of the generated version containing the changelog that is automatically generated in CHANGELOG.md.

 ### Manual release

 To publish a new version for all packages that have updated, follow these steps: